Immigrant InvestImmigrant Invest

 • How to get permanent residence in Cyprus?

-Cyprus offers issuance of permanent residence permits by investment, granting lifelong residency within six months.
+Cyprus offers permanent residence by investment, granting lifelong residence within 9 months.
 Applicants can pursue a Golden Visa by investing €300,000 or more, acquiring property or shares in Cypriot companies, or investing in securities.
-Family members can also obtain residency.
+Family members can also obtain residence.

-• What is the easiest EU residency to get?
+• What is the easiest EU residence to get?

-The ease of obtaining EU residency varies depending on individual circumstances and the specific residency program.
+The ease of obtaining EU residence varies depending on individual circumstances and the specific residence programme.
 However, some countries, such as Portugal, Greece, and Hungary, offer relatively accessible Golden Visas.

-These programs typically have straightforward requirements and relatively low investment thresholds compared to other EU countries.
+These programmes typically have straightforward requirements and relatively low investment thresholds compared to other EU countries.

 • How do I get EU residence?